 The Honorable Alphonso Jackson

-An expert on public housing and urban issues, he has served on a number of national and state commissions, most notably the General Services Commission of the State of Texas, as Chairman; the National Commission on America's Urban Families; and the National Commission on Severely Distressed Public Housing.
+An expert on public housing and urban issues, he has served on a number of national and state commissions, most notably the General Services Commission of the State of Texas, as chairman; the National Commission on America's Urban Families; and the National Commission on Severely Distressed Public Housing.
 Numerous nonprofit and corporate boards have benefitted from his expertise.
 He earned a Bachelor of Arts degree in political science and a Master of Arts degree in education administration from Truman State University.
-He received a Juris Doctorate degree from Washington University School of Law.
+He received a law degree from Washington University School of Law.